uchimadara/PonziStory-2.0/README.md

 6. THen run the url on a browser.

 To access Admin Panel
-First login with Admin details: Username: admin Password:admin then change the url to /admin eg. www.example.com/admin
+First login with Admin details: Username: admin Password:admina then change the url to /admin eg. www.example.com/admin

 Support: You want us to support u with Installation and setup send us a mail @ uchimadarasan@gmail.com